vuminhkh/tosca-runtime/README.md

 ### Pre-requisite

-* Install docker (at least 1.10.1, as tosca runtime uses new docker functionality as network, volume API etc ...)
+* Install docker 1.10.x (compatibility problems can happen with versions below or above)

   - For Linux user: